hm7612g20/Forecasting_Attendances/README.md

 ### Forecasting Attendances

-This repository looks at forecasting ED attendances using different techniques.
+This repository looks at forecasting ED attendances using different forecasting techniques.